yusufm423/decorr-gnn-mdd/README.md

 # Brain Augmented Decorrelated Network (BrainADNet)

-Major Depressive Disorder (MDD) poses a signif- icant neurological challenge.
+Major Depressive Disorder (MDD) poses a significant neurological challenge.
 The establishment of an accurate diagnostic model for individuals with MDD, particularly those experiencing varying episodes, is a critical yet challenging task, given that treatment and medication protocols differ substantially